 - 1 16-oz package Thai rice noodles

-- 16 jumbo shrimp, deveined, shells removed with the tails on
+- 16 raw jumbo shrimp, deveined with tails on

 - 1/2 teaspoon coarse salt